Shravyabathini87/Apexplanet_Task1/README.md

-# Apexplanet_Task1
-I created a basic webpage using HTML, CSS, and JavaScript, showcasing structure, styling, and interactivity. 🎬 Watch the demo video attached!
-Excited to keep learning and building more. #ApexPlanet #WebDevelopment #Internship #HTML #CSS #JavaScript
+Developed a basic interactive webpage using HTML, CSS, and JavaScript as part of my internship at ApexPlanet Software Pvt.
+Ltd. This project helped me understand the structure, styling, and interactivity of web elements, strengthening my foundation in front-end development.